Blog Post | Customize Your Sky

 In the example below, we will start with our unmodified default.shd shader file.
 Occasionally, it can be beneficial render your animation using a black sky, in particular for a night time accident.
 Below is an example using an all-black sky for an ad video:

 By default, creating an invalid file reference for the sky image map .png files causes all white to be used.
 This means we must create an alternative set of black image maps if we want a black sky.
-Go to the /shapes/textures/sky/ directory and open top.png.
+Go to the /shapes/textures/sky/ directory and open top.png (Note: VC4 users will find the sky image files in ui/textures.).
 Using an image painting program like MS Paint, color the image all black:

 Create a directory on your desktop and name it "BlackSky."
 In your BlackSky directory, save the all-black image to the file names: top.png, bottom.png, front.png, back.png, left.png, and right.png: